akielaries/openGPMP/CONTRIBUTING.md

 # Contributing
 openMTPK welcomes any and all contributors!
 There are **many** ways to contribute to openMTPK.
 New implementations, updates to source code, documentations, language API, and much more.
+To submit a change simply fork the repository and beging the pull request process.
+Squash commits, clean up misc. files, etc. and submit a pull request to the openMTPK repository.
+Be sure to include a hash `#` prefixing your commit messages.
+For example `#EDITS:` or `#UPDATES:` are used to signaling commits that feature minor edits/updates.
+The prefixes, `#PATCH`, `#MINOR`, `#MAJOR`, are reserved for automated versioning/tagging of commits based on messages.
+This process still features a manual intervention by design meaning the maintainer of this project will be in charge of publishing versions.

 # Needed Help
 These are the current fixes, ideas, and implementations involved with openMTPK.
 Contributors are welcome to open a pull request, the maintainer ([me](github.com/akielaries)), will take care of assuring passing tests and checks as far as github workflows.